Loading template...

 vs Trying clothes on in store

 An in-store fitting gives you ground truth on fabric and fit but only for items physically in stock.
-The Virtual Clothing Try-On lets you preview anything you can describe — including pieces you haven't bought yet or can't easily find locally — and iterate across multiple looks in minutes.
+The Virtual Clothing Try-On lets you preview permitted clothing concepts — including pieces you haven't bought yet or can't easily find locally — and iterate across multiple looks in minutes.
 Use the fitting room to confirm; use this preset to explore.

 vs Filter-based mobile photo apps